AL-Qianhe-Lin/AL-Qianhe-Lin/README.md

 Hi 👋
 My name is Qianhe 'AL' Lin, I am a fullstack developer and a video installation artist.

-- 🔭 I’m currently working on a chess app and an artist website
+- 🔭 I’m currently working on an artist website
-- 🌱 I’m currently learning next.js and typescript
+- 🌱 I’m currently learning next.js
 - 👯 I’m looking to collaborate on game development
 - 📫 How to reach me: alqianhe7@gmail.com bit.ly/AL-QH-linkedin